FindMySchool LogoFindMySchool

 Best suited to families who want clear routines, strong careers guidance, and a school culture that expects students to take responsibility, both in the classroom and through leadership roles.
 The primary challenge is admission competition within Tower Hamlets’ coordinated system, so realistic preference planning matters.

 The latest inspection graded the school as Good across quality of education, behaviour and attitudes, personal development, and leadership and management, and confirmed effective safeguarding.
-GCSE performance sits in line with the middle range of schools in England, so the strongest fit is for families who value structure, careers guidance, and an improving quality of classroom learning.
+GCSE performance is mixed: Attainment 8 is 48 and Progress 8 is close to zero at -0.1, but the current FindMySchool GCSE academic rank sits low nationally.
+The strongest fit is for families who value structure, careers guidance, and an improving quality of classroom learning.

 Recent demand data indicates the school is oversubscribed, with 140 applications for 43 offers, around 3.26 applications per place.
 In oversubscribed years, places depend on the local authority’s published criteria and the wider pattern of applications across the borough.

-The school’s Attainment 8 score is 46 and its Progress 8 score is -0.1, which is close to the England benchmark.
-The FindMySchool GCSE ranking places the school in line with the middle 35% of schools in England, suggesting broadly typical outcomes with scope for improvement.
+The school’s Attainment 8 score is 48 and its Progress 8 score is -0.1, which is close to the England benchmark.
+The FindMySchool GCSE academic ranking is 3,726th out of 3,895 schools in England, so parents should treat the headline performance picture as mixed rather than broadly typical.

 The published timetable for 2025 to 2026 shows an 8:45am start for advisory.
 The day ends at 3:00pm on Mondays and Fridays, and at 3:50pm on Tuesdays, Wednesdays, and Thursdays, which supports additional learning time during the week.